bioconda/bioconda-docs/source/developer/bulk.rst

 6. Then, **bulk-commit** and push the changes.

-7. Once the CI run has finished, inspect all build failures (see :ref:`handling-build-failues`).
+7. Once the CI run has finished, inspect all build failures (see :ref:`handling-build-failures`).
    For each failure, decide whether the recipe shall be skiplisted or whether you would like to fix it.
    In general it is advisable to fix all libraries on which many recipes depend and anything else that is obvious and easy.
 For the rest, mark the recipes as skiplisted in the build failure file.